Fuji Crystal Archive Paper Prints Mounted To Acrylic

 We’re an inkjet print lab meaning we use an inkjet printer with archival pigment ink to produce our long-lasting prints.
 Outside of the fact that inkjet prints offer greater longevity, a wider color gamut, and increasingly more accurate color, the inkjet process is considerably less toxic than a C print process.
 That’s important to us.
 There is a terrific blog post and lots of comments discussing all this which we’d highly recommend having a look at.
 There are always interesting discussions in blogs and forums on C prints vs inkjet prints and they are often heated discussions!

 We don’t offer Chromogenic prints, but we do allow our customers to send us their Fuji Crystal Archive Paper prints that they’ve printed elsewhere but want to take advantage of our expertise to have them acrylic face mounted.
-If you’d like to send us your Fuji print we can do this for you.
+In fact, we can photo mount your supplied print on any of our other substrates as well (bamboo, birch, aluminum) If you’d like to send us your Fuji print we can do this for you.
 Here are the requirements and terms of service:

 1) For acrylic prints, we need at least 3″ of non-print area on either the left or right of the short side (or top or bottom of a portrait oriented print).
 For example, the 20×30″ size would need non-print area (3″ of paper on the 20″ side).
 The remaining three sides will need 1″ of non-print area (essentially a white 1″ border on those three sides and a 3″ of white on the one short side)

 2) We are not responsible for damage to customer supplied prints.
 The mounting process is difficult and while rare, prints do get damaged (air bubbles, spec of dust) either during the mounting process or in shipping to us.
 If possible, we recommend you send 2 prints so we have a back up in case something happens.

 3) Minimum order of $200 required – an acrylic print about 24×16″ and above.